adechant/ha_vscode/info.md

 3. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Home Assistant VSCode Tunnel".
 4. Follow the installation instructions.
 Authenticating with github is required.
 5. Restart Home Assistant
+6. Turn on the VSCode Tunnel Switch entity to start the tunnel.
+7. Go to https://vscode.dev/your_tunnel_name to access your home assistant files (configuartion.yaml, etc)
+8. Turn off the VScode Tunnel Switch if you want to stop the tunnel and the associated external connection.

+https://vscode.dev can't be opened in an iframe, so this will not work as a sidebar menu item in home assistant - YET!
+Apparently this feature has been requested and hopefully will be available soon! (see https://github.com/microsoft/vscode/issues/150152)

 {% endif %}

 ## Configuration is done in the UI

 If you are having trouble with authentication, increase the timeout in the options.

+If you are experiencing a "reload error" after browsing to https://vscode.dev/your_tunnel_name, ensure that you have "turned on" the switch in your home assistant instance.
+If you are still having difficulties browse to https://vscode.dev and select you tunnel instance from the workspace dropdown menu at the top of the page.

 <!---->